CookieUzen/unit-notes/README.md

 make clean
 ```

-The `notes.tex` is the main LaTeX document.
+The `notes.tex` is the main LaTeX document for each Subject.